Time for another Triyit box!

 Unlike Influenster, you don’t have to fill out a survey every time before qualifying for a box, your personal profile automatically does that for you.
 After you qualify for a box Triyit will even send you a text message and email to let you know that there are some goodies on the way to you.
 However, you won’t know what the box contains until you actually open it, which brings an element of excitement too.

 The products contained in the box are usually full size.
-All of this is completely free and all they ask for is that you share your reviews and pictures on social media in order to further qualify for more boxes.
-The more you share the more priority points you gain and the higher your chances to receive another one next time.
+All of this is completely free and all they ask in return is that you share your reviews and pictures on social media in order to further qualify for more boxes.
+The more you share the more priority points you gain and the higher your chances to receive another box next time.

 If you want to see what was inside the previous Triyit boxes I received check out:

 Enough chit chat, let’s get to this box and have a look at the products in more detail.
 These are short reviews that cover first impressions and experiences from using the products.
-For full reviews, including ingredient analysis and if I would recommend a product or not, check out: Bonds of Beauty (all articles here).
-Bear in mind that these are my personal opinions and that beauty is a very personal thing, we all have different skin, requirements and biological build which can influence things.
-What worked for me might not work for you and vice versa, please leave your comments below!
+Bear in mind that these are my personal opinions, what worked for me might not work for you and vice versa, please leave your comments below!

 The Triyit box comes in a nice shade of orange and it has the Triyit logo at the top, some social media icons, and the Triyit website and moto on the sides.
 It’s a very sturdy box of good quality that you can reuse for storage or further crafts if you wish.